yudistiraen/3d-profile/README.md

+# 3D Profile
+This is 3d profile project build with React + Vite.

+Stacks used :
+- React
+- Vite
+- Tailwind
+- Threejs

+# Running dev
+- change branch to your own branch
+- run `npm run dev` on terminal

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.